Exor (company): Private companies

-Note: All private shareholdings at 18 April 2025, as reported in Exor's 2024 Annual Report.
+Note: All private shareholdings at 21 April 2026, as reported in Exor's 2025 Annual Report.

 Exor Ventures

 Exor's interest in new 21st-century companies led to the launch of Exor Ventures (formerly Exor Seeds), an early and late stage startup investment business, under the leadership of Noam Ohana since 2017.
 In September 2021, Exor appointed Diego Piacentini, former Amazon and Apple executive manager, as advisor of Exor and chairman of Exor Ventures.

 Exor Ventures has invested $600 million in over 100 companies around the world with a focus on mobility, fintech, and healthcare sectors.

-Known investments as of 23 April 2024, excluding those reclassified as "Companies" or acquired, are the following: